AlixPa/AdventOfCode2024_Go/README.md

 ## Day 9

-Input is
+Input is a list of 2*n numbers.

+This day is quite ugly as code.
+I am not yet doing pretty code when it comes to indexation playing.

 ### Task 1

-Solved using combinaisons.
+Solved using hardcore index exploration.

+Idea here is to fill the free space from left to right, while looking the files from right to left.
+Stoping when thoose two simultaneous exploration cross.

-Complexity is
+Complexity is O(n).

 ### Task 2

-Solved using
+Solved using super hardcore index exploration.

+Here the actual memory representation has been created.
+Again, looking the files from right to left, we here look the first free space big enough to fit the file from left to right.

-Complexity is
+Complexity is O(n<sup>2</sup>).
+Because of the "insort" function on deque.

 ## Day 10

-Input is
+Input is n lists of p numbers

 ### Task 1

-Solved using combinaisons.
+Solved using recursive exploration.

+For each position in the grid, if the height is 0, then we explore its paths and count the number of different "9" positions.

-Complexity is
+Complexity is O(n\*p\*C).
+Where C is approx 4\*3<sup>8</sup>/2<sup>10</sup> =~ 260.

 ### Task 2

-Solved using
+Solved also using recursive exploration.

+For each position in the grid, if the height is 0, then we explore its paths and count them.

-Complexity is
+Complexity is O(n\*p\*C).
+Where C is approx 4\*3<sup>8</sup>/2<sup>10</sup> =~ 260.

 ## Day 11